What is a piling mat?

 Piling Mat Design & Thickness

 The design of piling mats is crucial in ensuring the safety and efficiency of construction activities.
 Piling platform design can depend on soil conditions, the type and loading capacity of machinery being used and environmental factors.
-For instance, a separating membrane may be placed between the piling mat and the subgrade on sites with a high water table to prevent the upward movement of fine-grained soils into the mat.
+For instance, a separating membrane may be placed between the piling mat and the sub-grade on sites with a high water table to prevent the upward movement of fine-grained soils into the mat.

 The thickness of the piling mat is a key dimension that needs to be carefully considered.
-Piling mats need to be thick enough to provide load-bearing capacity, making them suitable for supporting heavy machinery.
-If a piling mat is too thick, it can cause unnecessary costs.
-If a piling mat is too thin, it can be more prone to wear and tear, requiring additional repair costs.
+Typically, piling mat thickness ranges from 300 mm to 600 mm.
+It must be thick enough to provide load-bearing capacity, making it suitable for supporting heavy machinery.

 Benefits of Piling Mats